Ch0wW/docker-hlds-won2-1016/README.md

 Of course!
 The server will be spread to both the WON2 and the Order of Phalanx masterservers!

 ### Why is there no presence of CS Beta 1.x, 2.x?
-Because these versions have no known existance of Linux builds, that this project is based on!
+Simply because these versions do not have Linux builds available!
 You can verify them all on this [GitHub repository](https://github.com/Ch0wW/counterstrike-betas) if you need more information.

 -----------